 The cheapest website i could find for the above was 123Tyres at £168 for the full set

 After a trip to the local tyre garage the rubber was fitted to the rims.
-I got the impression it was a little more protracted than usual due to the slightly stretched profile of the tyre on the wheel, but I was happy with the end product.
+I got the impression it was a little more protracted than usual due to the slightly stretched profile of the tyre on the wheel, but the overall package turned out to be really pleasing .

 I was a little concerned that the rim would protrude the rubber with the width I had chosen, but its not.
 Which is good as far as dinging the rim.
 I have seen many VW golfs etc with massively over sized wheels and tyres that are stretch ludicrously.

 So the next thing was to fit the wheels.
 I was going to hold off this process due to the fact the mudguards / fenders would need to be removed to accommodate the wheels, which would effectively render the car undrivable during wet weather.
-However, I decided to make the change despite this.
-I’m sure I will regret this in the not too distant future, but at least it will encourage me to get a solution sorted sooner rather than later.
+However, the temptation got the better of me and I decided to make the change despite this.
+I’m sure I will regret this in the not too distant future, but at least it will encourage me to get a solution sorted sooner rather than later for a mudguard.

 Before I fitted the wheels I couldn’t help but spend a little time cleaning up the running gear and brakes.
 The front calipers were removed and painted.
 After a good wire brush down I painted them red.
 I always find that two coats of hammerite is enough to eat into any corrosion and provide lasting protection for every vehicle i have renovated in the past.
 This would be no different.